 Ahh, Harry thought.

 Harry idly chewed his tongue.
-Persuading Lord Davies to let his grand daughter be courted normally was probably doable, but it wouldn't be without cost.
+Persuading Lord Davis to let his grand daughter be courted normally was probably doable, but it wouldn't be without cost.
 "What anything?"

 "Anything!"
-Tracy hesitated.
+Tracey hesitated.
 "Well, anything short of that."

 Harry sat in silence for a moment considering his options before speaking.
 "Would you be willing to pledge yourself to my service for the remainder of your time at Hogwarts?"